Work and Travel: What's the salary for a scuba diving instructor around the world?

-Also consider there is positions that you will be provide accomodation and food, so your salary is clean for savings, fun and other expenses.
+Also consider there are positions that you will provide accommodation and food, so your salary is clean for savings, fun, and other expenses.

-For my personal life experience the answer is YES, but planning is essential.
-Me and my wife are keeping up living a decent island life in Koh Tao, even we are expecting a baby.
+From my personal life experience, the answer is YES, but planning is essential.
+I and my wife are keeping up living a decent island life in Koh Tao, even we are expecting a baby.

 But to be honest you're probably not going to be rich but you're still going to have one of the coolest jobs in the world in my opinion.
 After 8 years I still stock with my life/ work experience.

 So if the sea is a passion, you enjoy diving and connecting with people, this can be a useful career.
-Remember the instructor qualification doesn't need to be your main occupation, there is plenty of people that uses the training as part-time job, seasonal work, trip leader role, social activities and the list can go on.
+Remember the instructor qualification doesn't need to be your main occupation, there is plenty of people that use the training as a part-time job, seasonal work, trip leader role, social activities, and the list can go on.

 I still can say it was one of the best decisions I ever made, so if you ever thought about becoming a professional recreational diver just contact me.
 I can help you along the way.